-TN Division of School Readiness and Early Learning
+TN Department of Education, Office of Early Learning

 To answer this question, PRI joined forces with the Tennessee Department of Education to commence the first scientifically-rigorous statewide evaluation of the effectiveness of the TN-VPK program, funded by a grant from the Institute of Education Sciences.